natancarvalho/KPIReport/README.md

 __main__.py - scrip in Python that create a dashbard using Plotly with the data required on the C++ application.

-/include/
-  cars.h - declaration of the class car.
+/include/cars.h - declaration of the class car.

-  constants.h - declarition of constants that will be use in the code.
+/include/constants.h - declarition of constants that will be use in the code.

-  events.h - declaration of the class events.
+/include/events.h - declaration of the class events.

-  functions.cpp - implementantion of any auxiliar function thaht will be use in the code.
+/include/functions.cpp - implementantion of any auxiliar function thaht will be use in the code.

-  functions.h - declaration of any auxiliar function that will be use in the code.
+/include/functions.h - declaration of any auxiliar function that will be use in the code.

-  queries.h - declaration of any query that will be use in the code.
+/include/queries.h - declaration of any query that will be use in the code.